Dangerous-Community/Dangerous-net/Docs/Keycard_API.md

 >So the smart card only "accelerates" the private key operation.
 I put that between quotes as in general a mainstream CPU will be much faster than the speed of the cryptographic co-processor and the communication overhead provided by the card.
 The AES operations are performed off-card, and they bear the brunt of the work for any files above, say, a few KiB.

-## Note from Satunix.
-Data flow of symmetrically encrypting and decrypting data using JAVA Keycard
+## HOW TO!
+Note from Satunix.
+## Data flow of symmetrically encrypting and decrypting data using JAVA Keycard

 1. Encryption:
 - User enters passphrase